 International credit card fraud

 According to recent surveys, one in six business travelers has fallen for credit card scams.
-International credit card fraud is rife, with card details exposed through non-secure hotels, restaurants, and other venues where you’re likely to use a corporate card.
+International credit card fraud is common, with card details exposed through non-secure hotels, restaurants, and other venues where you’re likely to use a corporate card.

-How to avoid: Ask if your company provides single-use virtual cards.
+How to avoid this: Ask if your company provides single-use virtual cards.
 These are valid for a single reservation, preventing fraudulent use.
 Another option is to use secure payment apps and digital wallets that come with built-in digital security features.
 With international bank accounts through HSBC, Wise, or Revolut, your company can securely transfer money in the correct currency directly to a company travel card for business expenses.

 Business hotel scams